Micah-Shallom/Deploying_an_Instagram_Like_Application_using_AWS_CloudFormation/README.md

 - The VPC serves as the virtual network for our application
 ![vpc](./img/11.vpc.jpg)

 - The Public subnets contains a public ipv4 address and it houses the NAT Gateway,Loadbalancers and the bastion host.
 Its public facing is useful for coneection with the internet via the internet gateway.
-The Private Subnets is were our EC2 instances are created and it provides an isolation to the instances for security purposes.
+The Private Subnets are were our EC2 instances are created and it provides an isolation to the instances for security purposes.
 ![public_private_subnets](./img/12.public_and_private_subnets.jpg)

 - Internet Gateway serves as the pathway for access to the internet